Are you a North Carolina teacher feeling overwhelmed by the demands of your position?

 Visit this detailed FAQ page if you want a deep-dive, but in a nutshell here's how it goes down:

-First, complete our Contact Form, providing some basic details about yourself.
+First, complete our Contact Form, providing some basic details about yourself (and please mention that you are a teacher!)

-Our Client Care Coordinator, Melissa Thomas, will contact you within 24-48hrs to discuss which therapist you think would be the best fit for you and determine whether you'd like to schedule online or in-person appointments.
+Our Intake Coordinator will contact you within 24-48hrs to discuss which therapist you think would be the best fit for you and determine whether you'd like to schedule online or in-person appointments.
 We offer both!

 Meet with your therapist for your first session.
 This appointment will be about 1 hour and is an information-gathering session.
 Your therapist will ask questions about your presenting concerns, as well as your history and background.
 Most likely you'll talk about your current symptoms or struggles, as well as your relationships, interests, strengths, and goals.
 Most importantly, your first session is about making a connection with your therapist.
 You should feel safe, accepted, respected, and comfortable.
 Not all therapists are right for every person, so use your first session to assess whether or not the therapist you chose feels like a good match for you.